 You have the right to be protected from being hurt and mistreated, in body or mind.
+Article 20

-You have the right to special care and help if you cannot live with your parents.
+You have the right to special care and help if

 You have the right to care and protection if you are adopted or in foster care.

-You have the right to special protection and help if you are a refugee (if you have been forced to leave your home and live in another country), as well as all the rights in this Convention.

-You have the right to special education and care if you have a disability, as well as all the rights in this Convention, so that you can live a full life.
+Article 22 if you are a refugee (if you have been forced to leave your home and live in another country), as well as all the rights in this Convention.
+Article 23 the rights in this Convention, so that you can live a full life.